Some Advice On Choices Of Eartips For Que

 Acoustune AET07:

-Sound: Sound impression is almost identical to stock tips.
+Sound: Almost identical to the original tips.

-JVC Spiral Dot++ FX12:
+JVC Spiral Dot++ (FX10):

 Divinus Velvet: